dgladyshev/spring-hystrix-stream-starter/README.md

 ### How to use it

-Simple mark your Application with @EnableHystrixMetricsStream annotation and you done.
+Simply mark your Application with @EnableHystrixMetricsStream annotation and you done.